-After choosing the right settings, hit the screenshot button in the Enscape ribbon to trigger the screenshot or use the hotkeys SHIFT + F11.
+After choosing the right settings, hit the Render Image button in the Enscape ribbon to trigger the rendering or use the hotkeys SHIFT + F11.
 You can also set your own hotkey in the settings menu by pressing a modifier key like CTRL, ALT or SHIFT in combination with another key.
 Furthermore, you have the option for even more customization in the Enscape settings “Customization” tab.

 The Render Image option can be found in the Enscape Capturing toolbar.
 Therefore to render an image conveniently in SketchUp you might want to add the corresponding toolbar first via right-click in the toolbar area and then by selecting “Enscape Capturing”: